actions-workshop/actions-workshop/docs/001-hello-world.md

                 MY_ENV: "John Doe"
     ```

-2. Add a second step to use your environment variable and a default one
+2. Add a second step to utilize your environment variable and a default one:

     ```yml
           - name: Run a multi-line script